aminulmizi/aminulmizi.github.io/_projects/RC-CAR.md

 <h3><a id="chassis">Building the chassis</a></h3>
 <p>
     Next I needed to construct the chassis to house all the components.
 Since I was keeping costs low as possible, cardboard was the best alternative to acrylics and plastics.
 In designing the chassis my main priority was having easy access to the major components so I could locate any issues without difficulty.
-Therefore, I chose to have two layers, the first base would store the battery pack , to power the Pi, and hold both motors which would be glued to the cardboard.
+Therefore, I chose to have two layers, the first base would store the battery pack (to power the Pi) and hold both motors which would be glued to the cardboard.
 It would also have a ball cast acting as a front pivot to allow the car to turn.
 The second layer would have the Pi, motor board and motor board power bank.
     <figure>
         <img src="https://i.imgur.com/emSEA6Y.jpg?1" alt="Components layoput" style="width:600px;height:380px;"/>
         <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Component laypout, on the left is bottom layer and on the right, the top layer</strong></figcaption>